zurt/notes/vim.markdown

 ## Learned through use

+    :Exp                    Shortcut for :Explore.
+Opens Netrw directory listing in current directory.
+                            %   Create a new file in the current directory. d   Create a new directory in the current directory.

+    :set filetype?
+Display filetype setting for current split.
+    :set syntax?
+Display syntax settings for current split.

     :setlocal wrap          Set text to wrap in current buffer only.
 Useful for vimdiff.

     Quickly diff two buffers.